DesignOpen/board/README.md

 * MongoLab for database
 * Papertrail for centralized logging handling

+### Heroku details

+* Heroku builds our web app after each deployment, we have build tools in devDependencies.
+That's why `NPM_CONFIG_PRODUCTION` is set to `false`.
+See https://devcenter.heroku.com/articles/nodejs-support

 ## Install development environment

 Guide to get the environment running in your local machine.